ngough87/EventTrackerProject/README.md

 Starting with database/schema creation in MySql Workbench, I built a small database with 6 tables.
 After completing the database, I moved on to JPA project creation in eclipse wherein I created 6 entities for corresponding database tables, in doing so I mapped all entity classes appropriately.
 After JPA completion, I started on the Spring Boot project, wherein I completed all controller and service logic to perform full CRUD on each entity totaling in 24 classes/interfaces of a REST API.
 I then tested controller routes using Postman.
 Overall this project was easy and fun, however time consuming considering the amount of class/interfaces/packages needed for each entity.

 I returned to this project to add JSON and SpringREST with JSON handling the JavaScript.
 This leg of the project consisted of adding CRUD opertations to a front end application.
 By implementing this, the user is able to perform CRUD in the event entity.
 I started by ensuring all of my entites were still mapped correctly via postman.
 I then created forms for both a create event and update event funtion.
 Additionally, I created a table to view all records.
 This portion is far from complete as I did add any style.

+Configuring Angular Application:

+I finally added the front end to this project using Angular.
+I started by adding only two (event and restaurant) of the 6 entities because these are the most important.
+I created services, models, and components for both entities.
+Additionally, I created some other components for the navbar, homepage, about us page, and a not found page.
+A user is able to perform full CRUD on each of the entities.
+As of now, the page is very rough and ready.
+I am looking forward to coming back to this to add some style.

 Deployed application:
 http://18.189.201.125:8080/thOmaha